dittonjs/NestStarterApp/README.md

 ## Deploy Setup
-Follow these steps to deploy and app, you should only have to do this once per application
+Follow these steps to setup your app for deploy, you should only have to do this once per application

 ### Create app in heroku
 1. Go to your heroku dashboard and create a new application.